-She didn’t resist as he undressed her, stripping away the thin fabric of protective clothing until she stood as bare as he in the brisk air, and all the more vulnerable for it.
+She didn’t resist as he undressed her, stripping away the fabric protection until she stood as bare as he in the brisk air.
+And all the more vulnerable for it.

-She shivered, goose bumps notching her skin as Jake’s hands traveled over her naked body.
-One hand paused on her flat stomach, which she contracted reflexively when a sharp pain shot up through her abdomen straight to her heart.
+Goosebumps notched her skin as Jake’s hands traveled over her naked body, one hand pausing on her flat stomach, which she contracted reflexively.

 She nodded, tears erupting anew to trail down her chilled cheeks.

-He kissed her temple, and then slid an arm around her shoulders to rest his cheek on her head.
-She stood stiffly, her arms at her sides, but when he did not let go, very slowly, she raised her hands, slipped them around his waist.
+He kissed her temple, slid an arm around her shoulders to draw her closer and rest his cheek on her head.
+She stood stiffly, her arms at her sides, but when he did not let go, she slowly raised her hands, slipped them around his waist.

 “I love you,” he whispered.
 “I love you.”

-She tightened her hold on him, pressed her cheek into the springy curls covering his chest.
+She tightened her hold on him, pressed her nose to the springy curls coating his chest.
 “I love you, too.”